mateusrodriguesq/mateusrodriguesq/README.md

 ### Hey there 👋

-My name Mateus Aquino, I'm a brazilian Junior Data Scientist in love with Machine Learning and all sorts of statistical applications.
+My name Mateus Aquino, I'm a brazilian Data Scientist in love with Machine Learning and all sorts of statistical applications.

 Originally in progress with a graduation in Statistics, and I believe in a better world led by science and also the "grammar of science" - which is statistics.